Blizzard/api-sc2-docs/README.md

 Errors are returned as JSON objects that contain "status" and "reason" attributes.
 The value of the "status" attribute will always be "nok".
-The reason will be an english string that may be, but is not limited to, one of the following strings.
+The reason will be an English string that may be, but is not limited to, one of the following strings:

 <table>
   <tr>